 Younger car buyers have no memory of original Dodge Dart, which is just as well since the new model deserves to be evaluated with a clean mental slate.
-It's a formidable compact sedan developed in conjunction with Chrysler's Italian connection, Fiat.
+It's a formidable midsize sedan developed in conjunction with Chrysler's Italian connection, Fiat.

 The Honda Civic needs no introduction.
 It's a perennial favorite of buyers who want economical transportation with a touch of sophistication.
 With the introduction of the 10th-generation model, the Civic joins the Dart in the small end of the midsize pool.
 With its redesign also comes new powertrains, a more upscale look, and plenty of roominess.

 Our Verdict: Honda Civic